sedadna/sedadna.github.io/category/events.md

 <h3 class="section-title underline">Monthly Recurring Events</h3>

-<p> The <b>(under)graduate students seminar series</b> organized by Kevin Nota (MPI-EVA, Leipzig, Germany).
-Monthly seminars, where students can give short presentations, ask questions, and socialize with peers.
-Since we are covering the whole globe with the society, we have split up the meetings into two time zones, with each zone having a local coordinator.
-We will have the meeting on the first Thursday of every month.
-To be added to the mailing list, contact one of the following coordinators: </p>
+<p> Are you a student (BSc, MSc, PhD) or a postdoc working with sed(a)DNA?
+Would you like to meet with peers, discuss methods, data interpretation, present your latest findings?
+The <b>ERCs seminar series</b> are monthly meetings where early career researchers (ECRs) can chat, discuss abotu sedaDNA and ask questions in a non-formal setting students.
+Since labs working on sedaDNA are found all around the globe, we have split up the meetings into two time zones (the Americas and Europe/Africa), each a local coordinator.
+Meeting are usually on the first Thursday of every month.
+To be added to the mailing list, please fill in this <a href="https://docs.google.com/forms/d/1u33PJHJQJUXuyAedCrkgjgQLgKpq7y9M-VGLpCXxQGs/edit" target="_blank"><b>form</b></a>.
+<p> Local coordinators: </p>
- <p>Americas: <b>Jordan Von Eggers</b> (University of Wyoming)</p>
+ <p>Americas: <b>Jordan Von Eggers</b> (University of Wyoming, USA)</p>
- <p>Europe/Africa: <b>Inès Barrenechea </b>(University of Geneva)</p>
+ <p>Europe/Africa: <b>Inès Barrenechea </b>(The Arctic University of Norway, Norway)</p>
 <br>

 <h3 class="section-title underline">Pasts Events</h3>